sfalmo/ogn-alert/README.md

 # ogn-alert

 This python module can be used to trigger alerts based on geofenced and filtered data of the [Open Glider Network](https://www.glidernet.org/) (OGN).
-Currently, an alert for controlling the state of a GPIO pin on a Raspberry Pi is implemented, although other alerts can easily be added.
+An alert for triggering a GPIO pin on a Raspberry Pi is provided and other custom alerts can easily be added.
-The module has multiple data handlers such that it can be used stand-alone or within an OGN receiver station.
+You can choose from multiple data handlers such that the module works stand-alone over the web or directly with the local data of an OGN receiver.

 ## Install

-You need the following libraries, which can be installed with `pip install`:
+You need the following libraries, which can be installed individually with `pip install <library>`.
+Install all with `pip install -r requirements.txt`.
 - `ogn-client`
 - `shapely`
-- `RPi` (optional, if using `TriggerGPIOAction`)
+- `RPi.GPIO` (optional, if using `TriggerGPIOAction`)

+You can install the module itself with `pip install -e .` system-wide, although this is not required if the run script is located in this directory.

 ## Configure

 Write your own `main.py` script to configure ogn-alert.
-For this, the provided template might be helpful and contains further comments.
+Refer to the provided template for further instructions.

-There are multiple options to subscribe to OGN data.
+Note that there are multiple options to subscribe to OGN data.
-If you run this module directly on an OGN receiver, `TelnetHandler` can be used to analyze the local data stream directly (no data is fetched from the internet).
+If you run this module directly on an OGN receiver, `TelnetHandler` can be used to analyze the local OGN data stream.
-To get OGN data from the web, use either `AprsHandler` with a suitable `aprs_filter` (e.g. `"r/<lat>/<lon>/<distance>"`) or `GlidernetBackendHandler` with some latitude and longitude bounds.
+To use OGN data from the web, select either `AprsHandler` with a suitable `aprs_filter` (e.g. `"r/<lat>/<lon>/<distance>"`) or `GlidernetBackendHandler` with some latitude and longitude bounds.

 ## Automate